bmazzarol/Eon/Eon.Docs/articles/getting-started.md

 using Eon;
 ```

-Now a @Eon.Schedule can be created.
+Now a <xref:Eon.Schedule> can be created.

-Lets start with a simple @Eon.Schedule that runs forever emitting
+Lets start with a simple <xref:Eon.Schedule> that runs forever emitting
-@Eon.Duration.Zero values
+<xref:Eon.Duration.Zero> values

 ```csharp
 Schedule forever = Schedule.Forever;
 ```

-A @Eon.Schedule implements @System.Collections.Generic.IEnumerable`1
+A <xref:Eon.Schedule> implements <xref:System.Collections.Generic.IEnumerable`1>
 so can be iterated like any collection

 ```csharp